alexpolonsky/doswah.com/_posts/2014-11-09-assembling-an-online-trumps-game.md

 <br>
 Once a player wins the bid he or she uses the "Kit" to add/remove cards to improve their 12-card hand.
-Once that happens, the player declares what "trumps" is and then the game begins.
+Once that's done, the player declares what "trumps" is and then the game begins.

 ## How Trumps Works